akijarl/urn_demo/README.md

  some of the cups by adding beads of a non-matching color to each cup.

   1. Do the following procedure *C* times (where *C* is the number you rolled in part B):
-      1. Roll a dice.
+      1. Roll either dice.
 If you roll an odd number put an orange bead into the orange cup; if your roll was an even number put a green bead into the orange cup.
       2. Repeat the dice rolling procedure for the green cup.
   2. Bring each cup up to 8 total beads by adding beads that match the cup color to each